EdwardJWalsh/battleship/README.md

 ## How To Play

-* Player starts by entering thier name.
+* Player starts by entering their name.
-* Two boards are randomly generated (one for the player and one for the computer, which in this case is the opponent.
+* Two boards are randomly generated (one for the player and one for the computer, which in this case is the opponent).
 * The players ships location will be indicated by an 'S', Player will not be able to see the location of opponents ship.
 * Player will then be prompted to enter a row and column on the board.
 * Player and computer take turns to try to sink the others battleship.